 Please consult Headwaters Tourism: Also, “In The Hills” magazine publication.
 Bruce Trail hikers, please note we double end guests within the town(ship) of Mono.
 There is a small cost of 50 cents per kilometer for this service which is then donated to the Freedom’s Wings Programme for paraplegics at York Soaring (gliding club), Arthur, Ontario.

-There are excellent restaurants in the country; all need reservations & have websites: Mrs. Mitchell’s, in Violet Hill; The Globe Restaurant, in Rosemont; Mono Cliffs Inn & Pub, in Mono Centre; The Belfountain Inn, in Belfountain.
-In Orangeville; Forage Restaurant, Barb’s Country Kitchen, Barley Vine Rail Co., Soulyve, and many other great restaurants.
-Many restaurants and bars in Orangeville feature live music after dinner hours on weekends.
+There are excellent restaurants in the country; all need reservations & have websites: Mrs. Mitchell’s, The Globe Restaurant, Mono Cliffs Inn & Pub, The Belfountain Inn, Forage Restaurant, Barb’s Country Kitchen, Barley Vine Rail Co., Soulyve, and others.

 Other activities in the area include The Credit Valley Explorer train which runs between Orangeville & Inglewood.
 The Town of Erin has interesting shops; Credit Creek Gifts in Belfountain; the Alton Mill, in the Village of Alton artist’s studios.
 Spirit Tree Estate Cidery.

-The small boutique town of Elora is just over a half hour from here & is worth planning a day’s trip from our B&B. Elora is situated on the Elora Gorge, features the Elora Singers, wonderful little shops, restaurants.
-April, 2016: Elora Antique Show & Sale.
+The small boutique town of Elora is just over a half hour from here & is worth planning a day’s trip from our B&B. Elora is situated on the Elora Gorge, features the Elora Singers, wonderful shops, restaurants.

 Rooms & Rates

 Room 1: Queen bed, ensuite bathroom.
 One night’s stay:$140 Two nights & over: $135 per night.

 Room 2: King Bed:$130 per night, two nights & over $125 per night.